Moduli of parabolic sheaves on a polarized logarithmic scheme: Moduli of parabolic sheaves with fixed denominators

 \begin{notation} From now on we will use the same letter to denote a coherent sheaf $E \in \Coh(\m{X})$ on the root stack and the corresponding parabolic sheaf $\Phi(E) \in \Par(X,j)$.
 In particular we will denote by $E_{b}$ the piece $\pi_{*}(\Phi(E)\otimes \Lambda_{b}) \in \Coh(X)$ of the parabolic sheaf corresponding to the element $b \in B^{\wt}(U)$.

 We will also be drawing parabolic sheaves more often.
-We recall how to visualize them, in the case where there is a global chart $P\to Q$ for the system of denominators: one has to picture the lattice $Q^{\gp}$, and imagine a quasi-coherent sheaf $E_{q}$ on $X$ on each point $q$ of the lattice.
-Moreover there are maps $E_{q}\to E_{q'}$ exactly when $q\leq q'$, in the sense that there exists $q'' \in Q$ such that $q'=q+q''$, and if $p \in P$, then the sheaf $E_{q+p}$ is isomorphic to $E_{q}\otimes L_{p}$, and the map $E_{q}\to E_{q+p}$ corresponds to multiplication by the distinguished section of $L_{p}$.
-In practice it will be enough to draw a small portion of the sheaf, which will determine it uniquely via the pseudo-periods isomorphism (see below for examples). \end{notation}
+We recall how to think about them, in the case where there is a global chart $P\to Q$ for the system of denominators (Definition \ref{def.parabolic.sheaf.chart}): there is a quasi-coherent sheaf $E_{q}$ on $X$ on each point $q$ of the lattice $Q^{\gp}$ and maps $E_{q}\to E_{q'}$ exactly when $q\leq q'$, in the sense that there exists $q'' \in Q$ such that $q'=q+q''$.
+If $p \in P$, then the sheaf $E_{q+p}$ is isomorphic to $E_{q}\otimes L_{p}$, and the map $E_{q}\to E_{q+p}$ corresponds to multiplication by the distinguished section of $L_{p}$.
+In practice it will be enough to consider a small portion of the sheaf, which will determine it uniquely via the pseudo-periods isomorphism (see below for examples). \end{notation}

 The starting point of the moduli theory of sheaves is the definition of the generalized slope $p_{\mc{E}}(E) \in \bb{Q}[m]$ for a parabolic sheaf $E \in \Par(X,j)$ (Definition \ref{gen.slope}).
 We recall that it is defined as